 7. You’ll have access to self-storage.

-Whether you’re looking only to store items during your move or long-term, Uncle Bob’s has four locations in Columbus on Williams Road, Miller Road, Armour Road and Amber Road that offer climate-controlled storage units.
-There are also storage facility options in Phenix City, in the bordering state of Alabama.
+Whether you’re looking only to store items during your move or long-term, Life Storage has four nearby storage locations in Columbus on Williams Road, Miller Road, Armour Road and Amber Road that offer climate-controlled storage units, and long-term vehicle storage.
+There are also local storage facilities available in Alabama the bordering state.

 If your family is moving because of the military, you have enough things on your mind — storage should not be one of them.

-Uncle Bob’s Self Storage is proud to serve our troops!
+Life Storage is proud to serve our troops!
 If you’re looking for storage options during your move, let us help.
-Visit our website to learn more about storage rates and deals.
-If you have any questions about military-related storage, feel free to leave them in the comments section below, contact us at 1-800-242-1715 or tweet us@unclebobsstorage.
+Visit our website and check out our storage space estimator.
+If you have any questions about military-related storage, feel free to leave them in the comments section below, contact us at 1-800-242-1715 or tweet us@LifeStorage.